Octopus Pie

 Octopus Pie is a webcomic written and drawn by Meredith Gran, and coloured by Valerie Halla and Sloane Leong.
 It focuses on the misadventures of two 20-something women living in Brooklyn, New York.
 It was updated every Monday, Wednesday and Friday.
 1026 strips were published.
 The comic has been featured in an article in the New York Daily News.

 Meredith Gran on a boat with her dog in 2015.

 Octopus Pie ended on June 5, 2017, with an epilogue, Octopus Pie: The Other Side running from March 1 to April 7, 2021.
 Another follow-up, Octopus Pie Eternal was published on November 23, 2022.

 Content

 The comic largely follows a character-based narrative, mixing drama and light humor that sometimes borders on the surreal.
 With some swearing and partial nudity, it greatly relies on the juxtaposition of the two protagonists, as well as their relationships with and the relationships between other characters.
-Octopus Pie has the feel of an indie comic, focusing on young urbanites, usually from Gen Y. As character arcs progress, the story becomes more focused on themes of growth and aging, exploring the anxieties of quarter-life crises.
+Octopus Pie has the feel of an indie comic, focusing on young urbanites, usually from Generation Y. As character arcs progress, the story becomes more focused on themes of growth and aging, exploring the anxieties of quarter-life crises.
 While Octopus Pie is primarily a humorous strip, it has dealt with wider social issues, such as the right for women to go topless.